benkongfc/jQuery-Component/README.md

 Final Demo:

 index.html in git, a real world project for web app.
+Download and put this project in a web static server, test it with http://yourdomain.com/dir/index.html